Multitier architecture: Common layers

-The more usual convention is that the application layer (or service layer) is considered a sublayer of the business layer, typically encapsulating the API definition surfacing the supported business functionality.
+The more usual convention is that the application layer (or service layer) is considered a sublayer of the business layer, typically encapsulating the application programming interface (API) definition surfacing the supported business functionality.
 The application/business layers can, in fact, be further subdivided to emphasize additional sublayers of distinct responsibility.
 For example, if the model–view–presenter pattern is used, the presenter sublayer might be used as an additional layer between the user interface layer and the business/application layer (as represented by the model sublayer).
 If the application architecture has no explicit distinction between the business layer and the presentation layer (i.e., the presentation layer is considered part of the business layer), then a traditional client-server (two-tier) model has been implemented.

 Some also identify a separate layer called the business infrastructure layer (BI), located between the business layer(s) and the infrastructure layer(s).
 It is also sometimes called the "low-level business layer" or the "business services layer".
 This layer is very general and can be used in several application tiers (e.g. a CurrencyConverter).

 The infrastructure layer can be partitioned into different levels (high-level or low-level technical services).
 Developers often focus on the persistence (data access) capabilities of the infrastructure layer and therefore only talk about the persistence layer or the data access layer (instead of an infrastructure layer or technical services layer).
 In other words, the other kind of technical services is not always explicitly thought of as part of any particular layer..
 The Data Access layer normally contains an object known as the Data Access Object (DAO).

 In a strict layered system, each layer depends on the layer below it and can exist without the layers above it.
 In a relaxed layered system, a layer can also depend on all of the layers below it and not merely the layer directly below it.
 The relaxed layered system has more couplings and is more difficult to change.
 Some multitier architectures use a hybrid approach so that some layers are strict while other layers are relaxed.